aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 screen -ls
 ```

-### Firmware update of PC Engines APU2 systems
+### Firmware update for PC Engines APU2 systems

 You'll need the following software:

-* the latest [mainline firmware release](https://pcengines.github.io/) for your apu2 system
+* the latest [mainline firmware release](https://pcengines.github.io/) for your APU2 system
 * the PC Engines [TinyCore Linux distribution](https://pcengines.ch/howto.htm#TinyCoreLinux)
 * [balenaEtcher](https://www.balena.io/etcher/) or some other software to flash the TinyCore image onto the USB drive

 Use balenaEtcher to copy the TinyCore image onto the drive.
 Once written, the SYSLINUX partition on the USB Drive that you've just written should be mountable; put the .rom firmware file onto it.
 Unmount the USB drive, disconnect it from your computer and connect it to the apu2.

-Connect to the apu2 using the Serial cable as described in the previous section.
+Connect to the APU2 using the Serial cable as described in the previous section.
 Press F10 to display a boot menu prompt, and select the USB drive; TinyCore will boot.
 TinyCore might try to mount some partition forever.
 Press Ctrl+C to cancel.

 run:
 ```